margari25/Testing/README.md

-Here are all about my testing experience amnual and automation.
+Here are all about my testing experience manual and automation.